 Bardstown also benefits from the growing trend of remote work enabling professionals to live farther from their Louisville offices.
 Buyers who previously needed to be within 30 minutes of downtown are now choosing Bardstown's historic charm and lower cost of living, commuting only two or three days per week.
 This shift has introduced a new buyer demographic with higher household incomes, pushing demand for renovated historic homes and quality new construction alike.
 For first-time buyers, Bardstown remains accessible compared to Louisville's trendier neighborhoods, and the town's strong sense of community, low crime rate, and excellent local schools make it particularly appealing for young families establishing roots.

-Bardstown was established in 1780 as one of Kentucky's earliest settlements and served as the second capital of the state, reflecting its importance in the early development of the American frontier.
-The town was named after David Bard, an early landowner, and quickly became a center of commerce, religion, and education in central Kentucky.
-The Basilica of St. Joseph Proto-Cathedral, built in 1816 and consecrated in 1819, was the first Catholic cathedral west of the Allegheny Mountains and remains an architectural landmark.
+Bardstown was established in 1780, making it one of the oldest settlements in Kentucky and the second capital of the state during its earliest years.
+Named after David Bard, an early landowner, the town quickly became a center for religion, education, and commerce on the frontier.
+The Basilica of St. Joseph Proto-Cathedral, completed in 1819, was the first Catholic cathedral west of the Allegheny Mountains and still stands as an architectural landmark with paintings gifted by European royalty.

-The bourbon industry transformed Bardstown from a regional agricultural center into a global destination.
-Kentucky's limestone water and favorable aging climate made Nelson County ideal for whiskey production, and distilleries began establishing operations here in the late 1700s.
-Today, the area hosts Maker's Mark, Jim Beam, Heaven Hill, and the newer Bardstown Bourbon Company, making this stretch of Kentucky the densest concentration of bourbon production in the world.
-The annual Bourbon Festival, launched in 1992, now draws over 50,000 visitors each September.
+The bourbon industry shaped Bardstown into the global destination it is today.
+Nelson County's limestone-filtered water and favorable barrel-aging climate made it ideal for whiskey production going back to the late 1700s.
+Maker's Mark, Jim Beam, Heaven Hill, and the newer Bardstown Bourbon Company all operate within a short drive of town, creating the densest concentration of bourbon production in the world.
+The annual Kentucky Bourbon Festival, launched in 1992, now draws over 50,000 visitors each September.
+Civil War history runs deep too — the town served as a staging area for both Union and Confederate forces, documented today at the Civil War Museum of the Western Theater.
+Federal-style architecture lines Court Square, and the walkable downtown is listed on the National Register of Historic Places.

 Bardstown is served by Bardstown Independent Schools with options from elementary through high school, offering families a range of quality public and private programs.